XG221B/XG-Seeking/README.md

 XG221B is a lightweight local-first desktop notes app.
 It started as a personal web notebook and is being shaped into a reusable template-style application that people can install, customize, and extend.

+## Disclaimer

+This project was created for fun with the help of Codex.
+It is a personal experiment, not a polished commercial product or professional software release.

+Use it at your own risk.
+I do not provide any warranty, guarantee, or formal support.
+If something breaks, data is lost, or the app behaves unexpectedly, please do not hold me responsible.

 ## Current Features

 - Four-slot top navigation for future personal modules